African Safaris and Tours – Tailormaking African Dreams for the past 24 Years

-I would like to enlighten you to two extremely important facts that you should take into account when choosing your agent and they are: Knowledge and Experience.
+Two extremely important facts that you should take into account when choosing your agent are: Knowledge and Experience.

 Celeste and I were both born and live in South Africa and wildlife has been our passion since childhood.
 In 1994 we started Taga Safaris with the aim of sharing this passion with people around the world and so started an incredible journey which we are still on today.
 We are a boutique specialist agency and our passion and expertise lies in the planning of Tailormade African Safaris for you and the forming of long time friendships with our guests.